RubixDev/EnchantedShulkers/README.md

 If your container does not extend the vanilla Shulker Box class, you might have to manually implement the [`EnchantableBlockEntity`](https://github.com/RubixDev/EnchantedShulkers/blob/1.19/src/main/java/de/rubixdev/enchantedshulkers/EnchantableBlockEntity.java) interface and support rendering the enchantment glint and display name colorizer.
 For more information have a look at [`ShulkerBoxBlockEntityRendererMixin.java`](https://github.com/RubixDev/EnchantedShulkers/blob/1.19/src/main/java/de/rubixdev/enchantedshulkers/mixin/client/ShulkerBoxBlockEntityRendererMixin.java) and [`ShulkerBoxBlockEntityMixin.java`](https://github.com/RubixDev/EnchantedShulkers/blob/1.19/src/main/java/de/rubixdev/enchantedshulkers/mixin/ShulkerBoxBlockEntityMixin.java).

-On any further questions or issues, please open an issue on [GitHub](https://github.com/RubixDev/EnchantedShulkers/issues/new).
+For any further questions or issues, please open an issue on [GitHub](https://github.com/RubixDev/EnchantedShulkers/issues/new).